cryptometrics/cql/graph/README.md

 and visit http://localhost:8080/

-Here is an example query using the coinbase SDK
+Here is an example query using the coinbase SDK:

 ```graphql
 query {